python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_4b_for_loops.md

 ## Create a for loop that finds names that start with the given letter.
 ## and are longer than the provided number of characters.
 ## Display any name that meets both criteria.
-## Match the names regardless of whether the user types capital or lowercase letters.
+## Match the names regardless of capitalization.
 ## At the end display "Those are the names that meet your criteria."
 actors = ["Timothy", "Arnold", "Jennifer", "Jason", "Sylvester", "Danny", "Bob", "Catherine"]
 ```